Canadian Olympic Medal Count

 Early in his career, Radford had enjoyed success as a singles skater, winning the Canadian novice title in 2002 followed by the junior title in 2004.
 But as he grew, his height made him better suited for pairs.
-As a senior skater he teamed with two different partners without much progress before Duhamel became available after she came one place shy of qualifying for Vancouver 2010.
+As a senior skater, he teamed with two different partners without much progress before Duhamel became available after she came one place shy of qualifying for Vancouver 2010.
 At the suggestion of coach Bruno Marcotte, the two had a tryout.
 The two skaters had never thought about teaming up, even though they were both from small northern Ontario towns.
 They each had strong individual technical skills from competing as singles.
 That background allowed them to include the most difficult of triple jumps amongst the pair skaters, triple Lutzes.
 They added a quad throw Salchow to their repertoire in 2014-15.
 Radford battled through a herniated disc at the 2017 World Championships, which forced the pair to alter some elements in their programs and contributed to a seventh-place finish.
 In December 2017, they won bronze at the Grand Prix Final, the fourth straight year they stood on the podium at that event.

-Getting Into Sport: Fell in love with skating while watching Kurt Browning and Elvis Stojko in the early 1990s… Loved that it was a sport performed to music… Started skating at age eight; his first figure skates were white that his dad painted black… Moved away from home at 14 to Kenora then Winnpeg at 15 and Montreal at 16… Outside Interests: A member of the COC’s #OneTeam initiative promoting inclusion in sport; believes his story and accomplishments as a gay athlete can help and inspire other young LGBTQ athletes… Passionate about piano… Has said that as important as skating is in his life, composing and playing music is also a huge part… Composed the music that Duhamel and Radford will use for their short program in 2013-14 and that Patrick Chan used for his free skate in 2016-17… Studied music for two years at York University… Has his Grade 9 Royal Conservatory of Music certificate… Enjoys going to theme parks in the off-season… Odds and Ends: Hometown of Balmertown is more than a 20 hour drive from Toronto, home to 1000 people and one arena… Favourite motto: Keep your feet on the ground and your eyes on the stars… While visiting the Wailing Wall in Jerusalem he wrote on a piece of paper “win the world championship”, a wish that came true twice…
+Getting into the Sport: Fell in love with skating while watching Kurt Browning and Elvis Stojko in the early 1990s… Loved that it was a sport performed to music… Started skating at age eight; his first figure skates were white that his dad painted black… Moved away from home at 14 to Kenora then Winnipeg at 15 and Montreal at 16… Outside Interests: A member of the COC’s #OneTeam initiative promoting inclusion in sport; believes his story and accomplishments as a gay athlete can help and inspire other young LGBTQ athletes… Passionate about piano; has said that as important as skating is in his life, composing and playing music is also a huge part… Composed the music that Duhamel and Radford used for their short program in 2013-14 and that Patrick Chan used for his free skate in 2016-17… Studied music for two years at York University… Has his Grade 9 Royal Conservatory of Music certificate… Enjoys playing video games … Odds and Ends: Hometown of Balmertown is more than a 20 hour drive from Toronto, home to 1000 people and one arena… Favourite motto: Keep your feet on the ground and your eyes on the stars… While visiting the Wailing Wall in Jerusalem he wrote on a piece of paper “win the world championship”, a wish that came true twice…